mrts/hiberspike-data/README.md

 DeltaSpike Data use cases, but some migration steps are required.
 Here’s how to migrate your project:

-### 1. Replace DeltaSpike dependency with HiberSpike Data in pom.xml
+### 1. Replace DeltaSpike Data dependency with HiberSpike Data

 Remove `<dependency> ... deltaspike-data-* ... </dependency>` and add HiberSpike and Hibernate dependencies to `pom.xml` as described in *How to use